 In case you login to the Developer portal without using the confirmation link the Developer Portal will show you the following error message 'Your account has been disabled'.

 Accounts API, Payments API and Funds API require that your organization name matches the name in Financial Services Register provided by National Bank of Slovakia and the client certificate.

 You need a password to login to the Developer Portal which is defined by the password policy settings.
 Your password should comply with the following rules:

 Step 2.
 Invite your developers

-As an organization administrator you can invite developers from your organization to join.
-To invite new developers navigate to Dashboard/Organization page and then to Invitations menu item on the left.
+As an organization administrator you can invite developers from your organization.
+To invite new developers enter Dashboard/Organization page and then click to Invitations menu item on the left.
 By clicking the Invite New Users button you will start the invitation process.
 After filling the list of developer's emails click the Send Invitation(s) button.
 Each developer from your invitation list will receive confirmation email with registration link to the Developer portal.
 You can check the current status of your developers' onboarding on the Dashboard/Organization page in Developers menu item.

 After creating the application you are able to access the testing (Sandbox) environment for the subscribed APIs.

-Callback URL is used by the bank authorization server to return responses containing authorization credentials to the application via your customer user-agent.
+In Auth tab, you have to add a Callback URL, which is used by the bank authorization server to return responses containing authorization credentials to the application via your customer user-agent.
 The bank authorization server requires all applications to register one or multiple callback URLs (redirect URIs) before utilizing the authorization endpoint.
 Redirection endpoint is described in OAuth 2.0 protocol in Section 3.1.2.
 Redirection Endpoint.